pixelistik/request_log_analyzer/README.md

         -V, --version    Prints version information

     OPTIONS:
         --exclude <TERM>...
 Exclude lines that contain one of these terms --graphite-port <GRAPHITE_PORT>               [default: 2003]
+        --graphite-prefix <GRAPHITE_PREFIX>
-            --graphite-prefix <GRAPHITE_PREFIX>    Prefix for Graphite key, e.g. 'servers.prod.publisher1'
+        Prefix for Graphite key, e.g. 'servers.prod.publisher1'

+        --graphite-server <GRAPHITE_SERVER>
+        Send values to this Graphite server instead of stdout

+        --include <TERM>...
-            --graphite-server <GRAPHITE_SERVER>    Send values to this Graphite server instead of stdout --include <TERM>...
-Only include lines that contain one of these terms --prometheus-listen <BINDING_ADDRESS>
+        Only include lines that contain one of these terms

+        --influxdb-write-url <INFLUXDB_WRITE_URL>
+        base URL of InfluxDB to send metrics to, e.g. 'http://localhost:8086/write?db=mydb'

+        --prometheus-listen <BINDING_ADDRESS>
-            Address and port to bind Prometheus HTTP server to, e.g. 'localhost:9898' -t <MINUTES>                           Limit to the last n minutes
+        Address and port to bind Prometheus HTTP server to, e.g. 'localhost:9898'

+        -t <MINUTES>                                     Limit to the last n minutes

     ARGS:
         <FILE>    Log file to analyze, defaults to stdin